top of page

 Mid-Drive

 Centrally located.
 Sends power to the drivetrain instead of the wheel hub.
-Creates sensation of more balanced riding.
-Quieter and mor balanced. but have more parts than can break and more expensive.
+Creates sensation of more balanced riding, but have more parts than can break and more expensive.

 Throttle Vs Pedelec